 A minimum of four hours of large ensemble participation for credit is required.
-Choral music education majors are required to participate in a large choral ensemble for seven semesters, four of which must be spent in A Cappella Choir, and in an instrumental ensemble for two semesters.
+Choral music education majors are required to participate in A Cappella Choir for seven semesters.
+Participation in two semesters of an instrumental ensemble is also required.

 Choral music education students with an applied concentration in piano, organ or guitar must meet their alternate area requirement in voice.